Dismissing an Employee: The 5-Step Process You Can’t Afford to Skip

 • The employee appealing the decision if they have the right to do so.

 The turnaround process typically lasts three months.
-This is a reasonable amount of time to improve an employee’s skills or behaviour, or be reasonably satisfied that they aren’t going to change.
+This is a reasonable amount of time to improve an employee’s skills or behaviour, or to be reasonably satisfied that they will not change.

 1. Identifying why they haven’t met your expectations.

-2. Conducting performance reviews and verifying their understanding.
+2. Conducting frequent performance reviews and verifying their understanding.

 3. Issuing a verbal or written warning.